 Your urethra is a tube that transports urine from your bladder to your vagina.
 Think of it like a long straw that helps you go to the bathroom.

-The procedure typically costs between $500 and $1500 and is done in the office.
-Most patients have no discomfort and only 2-4 days of light restrictions.
-The treatment is designed to be repeated every 6 weeks for a total of 3 treatments and then to be repeated yearly to maintain results.
+The procedure typically costs between $1000 and $1500 per treatment and is done in the office.
+Most patients have no discomfort and only 2-3 days of light restrictions.
+The treatment is designed to be repeated every 4-6 weeks for a total of 3 treatments and then to be repeated yearly to maintain results.
 Some patients notice significant improvement after even one session.

 These are the folds of skin that make up the outer boundary of the vulva.
 The labia majora’s main job is to protect all the other sensitive parts of your vagina.
 Some women notice prominence of the labia majora in puberty, but more commonly, women see changes after weight loss, pregnancy, or with age.